 Waiting for the fish to be ready to gaff is critical

 A big, squirrely, still-green gamefish at deep color is super difficult to gaff properly and will almost certainly dig in harder and try to separate the gaff from the gaff man!
 Let the fish get tired enough and make its final circle before you reach out and close the deal.
 Having the boat idling slowly forward can also be a big help when landing billfish, tuna and other large gamefish.
 Once the fish is being lead by the boat's forward motion, they are almost always easier to gaff in the head or forward shoulder.
-Stay in control and don't let go of the gaff!
-An AFTCO Sun Hoodie is ideal for keeping you cool, calm and collected during the heat of the moment.
+Stay in control and don't let go of the gaff.
+An AFTCO Sun Protection Hoodie is ideal for keeping you cool, calm, and collected during the heat of the moment.

 I like longer gaffs on everything but small skiffs and kayaks